codatio/codat-docs/docs/payables/payments.md

 :::tip Recap

-This concludes the bill pay process supported by Sync for Payables.
+This concludes the bill pay process supported by our Bill Pay product.
 You have provided your customer with their suppliers, bills, and bank accounts and enabled them to choose relevant payment methods.
 You have reflected the bill payments in their accounting system.

 As a result, the customer will see these bills marked as paid in their software and their accounts payable liability and supplier balances reduced.